Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **identifierStrategy** - Whether and which [identifier strategy](#entity-identifier-strategy) is applied.
 The default value is `AUTO`.
 * **leading** - A boolean specifying whether this is the primary (and default) entity or not.
 * **lockType** - Whether and which [locking strategy](#entity-lock-type) is applied.
 The default value is `PAGELOCK`.
 * **loggable** - A boolean specifying whether the [Loggable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/loggable.md) for tracking changes and managing versions is used or not.
 If loggable is activated the DSL will also require adding a `version` field and [optimistic locking](#entity-lock-type) because it is handy to have the current version stored in the entity directly.
 The generator will create an additional entity for managing the log entries if set to `true`.
 Furthermore there is a history page generated which will be available as soon as more than one version of an entity exists.
 On this history page changes are shown for each version.
 If the entity has a display action there is a preview link to display each version.
 You can also preview multiple versions at the same time and arrange the windows next to each other for easy comparison.
 Also there are functions to revert an entity to a previous version and to compare different versions using a diff view.
 Finally if there are deleted entities there is a possibility to inspect and undelete them.
-One drawback here is that a reinserted entity gets a new identifier.
-This needs to be improved after we switched to [a new workflow component](https://github.com/zikula/core/issues/2423).
+One drawback here is that a reinserted entity gets a new identifier due to a drawback in a legacy workflow component that was used earlier.
+This can/should be improved though now that we switched to the Symfony workflow component.

 ![Change history page for loggable entity with revert functionality](images/generator_loggable_change_history.png "Change history page for loggable entity with revert functionality")